cloudui/homepage/content/about.md

 Most of my coding experience is from web development and a bit of machine learning.
 My first big project was [Pulsar Academy](/projects/pulsar-academy), where I made a website to host coding classes I was going to teach.
 I was able to experience the full-stack development experience, pulling late night grinds to create user registration, payment integration, and content hosting.
 Every time I work on a website, I have an undying motivation to fulfill my creative desires, hoping to present something concrete that I can share to the world.

 I'm taking steps to enter the machine learning world, but I still primarily remain a beginner.
-I've been gobsmacked by creations such as DALL·E 2, AlphaZero, and Google Image Search.
+I've been very impressed by creations such as DALL·E 2, AlphaZero, and Google Image Search.
 It's unbelievable how creative and limitless the machine learning researchers are, and I hope to join the mix eventually, assuming it is the right choice for me.
 I'm also very much interested in the electrical and computer engineering world, but I am less aware of what's going on out there.
 That's what I'll be exploring in my university years.

 Some other things I'm want to investigate:
 - Blockchain and Web3